SlideRuleEarth/sliderule/README.md

 The three number version identifier X.Y.Z has the following convention: Incrementing X indicates an interface change and does not guarantee the preservation of backward compatibility.
 Incrementing Y indicates additional or modified functionality that maintains compile-time compatibility but may change a run-time behavior.
 Incrementing Z indicates a bug fix or code cleanup and maintains both compile-time and run-time compatibility.

-Using a released version of the code, the following Makefile target can be used to build an easily distributable Ubuntu package:
-   * `make package`
-   * will build a debian package `build/sliderule-X.Y.Z.deb`
-   * which can be distributed and then installed via `sudo dpkg -i sliderule-X.Y.Z.deb`

 ## VII.
 Licensing